-But there are more than just two kinds of transitions, and only two transitions can be assigned to the Transition Panel.
-To select a different transition, click the small arrow on the right side of either transition button.
+There are more than just two kinds of transitions, but a maximum of three transitions can be assigned to the Transition Panel.
+To select a different transition, click the small arrow on the right side of any of the transition buttons.
 When the list appears, select a new transition to be assigned to that button.
 You can also click the transition button itself and drag the mouse downward until the menu of selections is displayed.